PavanRangani/docs/docs/prd/tasks/task-instance.md

 - For `One-time multi-step task`,
   - By default due date of the parent task is disabled.
   - But it shown `Due date` field enabled when the user set the template whose configure due in days is true or perform the resync action for template whose configure due in days is true
-- For multi-step tasks, if the user changes the status of the parent task to On Hold & Blocked, the system will not remove the due date.
+- For multi-step tasks, if the user changes the status of the parent task to On Hold & Blocked, the system won't remove the due date of sub-tasks.
-    -Because for multi-step tasks, the due date is calculated based on the sub-tasks.
 - The due date will not be removed when the status Changes to blocked.

 **Resync template**